-65 For Winchester's dominance, see Pamela Haag, The Gunning of America: Business and the Making of American Gun Culture (New York: Basic Books, 2016).
+71 For Winchester's dominance, see Pamela Haag, The Gunning of America: Business and the Making of American Gun Culture (New York: Basic Books, 2016).

-66 For the Lightning Slide Action and the Evans, see Flayderman, Flayderman's Guide to Antique American Firearms and Their Values, 122-23, 694.
+Their Values, 122-23, 694.
 Of the Evans, Flayderman writes: "Earliest specimens (extreme rarities with no examples known) held 38 rounds."